The intricate pattern of the brain: the memory object

 Before we go on, I want to make something clear in advance.
 This article can get a bit confusing if you do not understand the different meanings of the word “object”.
 There are three types that I might use in this article or oncoming articles.
 These are memory objects, external objects and abstract objects.
 What memory objects are, I will explain in this article.
 External objects are objects in your environment, like a table in the room you are sitting in.
-Abstract objects are concepts that exist in your environment but are not tangible, like a phone call.
-The phone call “exists” in the real world, but you cannot hold it.
+The term abstract objects I will use as being concepts that exist in your environment but are not tangible, like a phone call.
+The phone call “exists” in the real world, but they are not tangible.
 In the upcoming segment about Object-Oriented Programming, I will also use the term object.
 Here, it is a programming term.
 I will not use it in this way anywhere else.

 A baby’s understanding of the world

 A baby has been born.
-It has observed the world and the hypothetical nodes in the long term memory (LTM) have been created to represent rudimentary shapes and sounds in the LTM.
+It has observed the world and the hypothetical nodes in the brain have been created to represent rudimentary representations of shapes and sounds.
 So how does the baby use this to start understanding the world around it?
 Before I can answer this, I want to talk about a programming method called Object-Oriented Programming.

 Object-Oriented Programming